Camille-Le-Roy/Camille-Le-Roy.github.io/_pages/projects/3D_reconstruction.md

 <span style="color:#D0D0D0; font-size: 0.9em;">
   Once the 3D flight paths were reconstructed, I processed them to turn raw coordinates into interpretable performance and behavioral metrics.
   For example, I could investigate difference in flight behavior among species using measures of sinuosity, flight speed, acceleration, or the average flight height.
-  I also evaluated critical performance metrics such as climbing and gliding efficiency by computing the climb and glide angle, respectively.
+  I also evaluated critical performance metrics such as gliding efficiency by computing the glide angle during gliding flight phases.
   <br><br>
   <span>
     The data processing and analysis pipeline is implemented in R and openly available on